 We are a vibrant, multicultural, affirming community that celebrates our faith together in worship, and throughout the world around us.

-We also host Morning and Evening Prayer livestreams each weekday.
-You can join us for a brief Morning Prayer at 7 a.m.
-Monday through Friday, and Evening Prayer on Mondays and Fridays at 7 p.m.
+We also host weekday Morning and Evening Prayer livestreams.
+Join us for a brief Morning Prayer at 7 a.m.
+Monday through Friday, and Evening Prayer on Friday at 7 p.m.
 These are on our website's main page and Facebook.

-We are a multi-cultural Episcopal church and recognized as an affirming parish, blessed with a wonderfully-diverse parish family, and beautifully represented by over twenty nationalities and cultures, all of whom contribute to a rich, dynamic parish life.
+We are a multicultural Episcopal church, one that's proud to be recognized as an affirming parish, is blessed with a wonderfully-diverse parish family, beautifully represented by dozens of nationalities and cultures, all of whom contribute to a rich, dynamic parish life.

-And persons of any age can find insight and fellowship through our Formation programs.
+People of all ages can find insight and fellowship through our formation programs.
 There are also weekly, monthly, and seasonal gatherings announced in our newsletters and our website, welcoming newcomers and regulars alike.